zotonic/zotonic/doc/manuals/cookbook/frontend-formupdating.rst

   %}

-If you include a template like the one above into your dialog template many times (i.e. from a for loop), then having fixed id's are no good.
+If you include a template like the one above into your dialog template many times (i.e. from a for loop), then having fixed ids are no good.
 To prefix the id with a unique value (per invocation of the template) prefix the id with a ``#``-sign. so the a-tag becomes ``<a id={{#my_anchor}}…`` and the wire becomes ``wire id=#my_anchor…`` which will